jackfromillinois/Purge/README.md

         <h4>Doctor</h4>
         <ul>
             <li>
-                Can place a nurse in any adjacent cell (who can then cure infections in a 3x3 square centered around the position of the nurse)
+                Can place a nurse in any adjacent cell
                 <p>The nurse can cure infections in a 3x3 square centered around the position of the nurse.
 After performing this, the nurese will die</p>
             </li>
             <li>Can sacrifice movement for another action in the same turn</li>